Travel Reports & Warnings

 to answer a number of medical questions

-on the application to determine their eligibility and rate category.
+on the application to determine your eligibility and rate category.

 for more information, to check your eligibility, complete medical questionnaires with major Canadian travel insurance providers